 |Saturday - Sunday:||Closed|

 You will receive an answer within 15 minutes via email during our regular customer service hours.
-Or, try our live support chat or call or text us for an instant answer to your question!
+Or, call or text us for an instant answer to your question!

 Who are you and how long have you been with Universal Cycles? - My name is Brad and I am the Retail Floor Manager.
 I have been with Universal coming on two years now, but like to say that I have been selling for them for about 12 years....as I did sell my first product back when we were still located on 81st and Columbia.
 I was there after work one day, waiting to go on a ride with Mike D and a customer needed some help...I just happened to know a little something about the MTB wheelset he was looking at and helped him get the purchase done....I am sure that the customer was not expecting to be helped with mountain bike product from a guy in a full roadie kit, but it all worked out it in the end.